Joi/jibot3/plugins/command/README.md

 1. Optionally, enter a usage hint
 1. Optionally, specify whether channels, users, and links are sent to the app unescaped

+## Create an Environment Variable\:
+For instructions on one method for adding environment variables to your project, please see the top-level readme.

+	JIBOT_SLACK_SLASH_COMMAND=[slash_command_name]

 ## `callback_function`
-The callback_function will be called when a triggering command is found.
+Each file must contain a function called `callback_function`.
+The callback_function will be called when a triggering command argument is found.
 These functions are called with a set of arguments, each of which can be used in any order.
 Please see the plugins directory README.md file for details about the callback function arguments.